madetech/learn/workshops/00-Setup-Workshop/Terminal.md

 The `$` does have a meaning!

-- `$` signifies you should run a command as your "unpriviledged user"
+- `$` signifies you should run a command as your "unprivileged user"
 - `#` signifies you should run that command as root

 # To Do